PMCC-BioinformaticsCore/janis/docs/pipelines/wgssomaticgatkvariantsonly.rst

 =================  ==============================  =========================================================================================================================================================================================  =======================================================================================================================================================================================================================================================================================================================================================================================================================
 Name               Type                            Example                                                                                                                                                                                    Description
 =================  ==============================  =========================================================================================================================================================================================  =======================================================================================================================================================================================================================================================================================================================================================================================================================
-reference          FastaWithIndexes                HG38: https://console.cloud.google.com/storage/browser/genomics-public-data/references/hg38/v0/                                                                                            The reference genome from which to align the reads.
+cutadapt_adapters  Optional<File>                  https://github.com/csf-ngs/fastqc/blob/master/Contaminants/contaminant_list.txt                                                                                                            Specifies a containment list for cutadapt, which contains a list of sequences to determine valid overrepresented sequences from the FastQC report to trim with Cuatadapt.
+The file must contain sets of named adapters in the form: ``name[tab]sequence``.
+Lines prefixed with a hash will be ignored. gnomad             CompressedIndexedVCF            https://storage.cloud.google.com/gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz                                                                                               The genome Aggregation Database (gnomAD).
+This VCF must be compressed and tabix indexed.
+This is specific for your genome (eg: hg38 / br37) and can usually be found with your reference.
+For example for HG38, the Broad institute provide the following af-only-gnomad compressed and tabix indexed VCF: https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38;tab=objects?prefix=af-only panel_of_normals   Optional<CompressedIndexedVCF>  gs://gatk-best-practices/somatic-b37/Mutect2-exome-panel.vcf or gs://gatk-best-practices/somatic-b37/Mutect2-WGS-panel-b37.vcf for hg19/b37                                                VCF file of sites observed in normal. reference          FastaWithIndexes                HG38: https://console.cloud.google.com/storage/browser/genomics-public-data/references/hg38/v0/                                                                                            The reference genome from which to align the reads.
 This requires a number indexes (can be generated with the 'IndexFasta' pipeline This pipeline has been tested using the HG38 reference set.

                                                    File: gs://genomics-public-data/references/hg38/v0/Homo_sapiens_assembly38.fasta                                                                                                           This pipeline expects the assembly references to be as they appear in the GCP example: